AndoryuRenoa/MochiJumpLevelEditor/README.md

 Next up:

-Create user/password functionality
+Create user/password functionality [Done]

-create registration by email
+create registration by email [Done]

 Should do: